-Digitalization often takes the form of developing digital products to help buyers navigate the complex world of real estate.
-The marriage of real estate and technology, often referred to as proptech, has been soaring long before the pandemic, but the latter seems to bring us closer to the inevitable.
+The combination of real estate and technology, aka PropTech, has been soaring long before the pandemic, but the latter seems to bring us closer to the inevitable.
 People go online increasingly more often.
 Where people go, companies should follow.

-As you’ve just learned, proptech is likely the path to the future of real estate.
-However, almost 50% of real estate agents consider keeping up with technology to be one of the greatest challenges of the field.
+As you’ve just learned, PropTech is likely the path to the future of real estate.
+However, over 60% of real estate firms still rely on legacy systems.
+This makes keeping up with new technology one of the greatest challenges in the field.
 A great challenge indeed.
 They don’t teach you digital product design in real estate courses.

 Let’s start with the basics.
 What is product design in the first place?
 Broadly speaking, it’s the process of starting with an idea, validating it, and developing it into a successful digital platform.
 Of course, it’s easier said than done.

-There are mainly 2 forces that open new opportunities to launch digital products in any industry. – One is the technology push and the second is a demand pull.
+There are two main forces that open new opportunities to launch digital products in any industry: technology pushes and demand pulls.
 Technological innovations give rise to new business models or radically improve existing processes, while the demand pull is a shift in what consumers want.
 Although the demand pull rarely occurs so rapidly, amidst the pandemic, we’ve seen an unprecedented percentage of purchases go online.

 - Step 1.
 Empathize